rocketbuzz/Modules/Module_01/Readme.md

          For Outcome to be successful

-            maximum success 72% - goal range is 1000 - 4999
+            maximum success 76%-73% - goal range is upto 4999
             minimum success 0 % - goal range is 45000-49999
-            medium  success 52% - goal range is 45000-49999

          For outcome to be failed

             maximum failed 100% - goal range is 45000-49999
-            minimum failed 75 % - goal range is 25000-29999
+            minimum failed 24 % - 27 %  - goal range is upto 49000
-            medium  failed 49 % - goal range is 5000 - 9999

-         When the goal is 5000-9999 , 35000-39999, and 40000 - 44999, the outcome is neither successful nor failed (percentage 43 % - 50 %)
+         when goal is upto 4999, success rate is max while when the goal is between 45000 - 49999 the failure is 100% (maximum)

          So, to conclude for Louise who wants to do a play in theater , the best range of goal to be successful is between 1000-4999.
-She will have to keep her budget below 5000 - 9999, so that her failure medium; no profit no loss .
+She will have to keep her budget below 4999, so that can can be successful

      ## What are some limitations of this dataset?

+          The limitations could be various such as country (column H) or launching date , or deadline date.

+     ## What are some other possible tables and/or graphs that we could create?

+       The other possible tables or graph could be is bar chart, histogram, pie chart to present this dataset.

 ![outcome based on goals](https://github.com/rocketbuzz/Modules/blob/fadc10b2ed3b9bc79f4d846ce31b8cf89a50eb4d/Module_01/resources/outcome%20based%20on%20goals.png)